UCAS code: C802

 You will continue to choose advanced option courses in psychology according to your interests.
 These courses are research-led and will allow you to learn about cutting edge topics across the range of psychology sub-disciplines.

-There are also two additional compulsory courses; General Paper in Psychology and the Psychology Tutorial Course will develop your ability to think critically about psychology and integrate your knowledge across a range of psychological topics.
+There are also two additional compulsory courses: General Paper in Psychology and the Psychology Tutorial Course, which will develop your ability to think critically about psychology and integrate your knowledge across a range of psychological topics.

 There are opportunities to study in Europe through international exchange programmes.